 Brief of evidence

 The prosecution will provide the accused or their lawyer with a brief of evidence.
-This is a copy of all the evidence the accused seeks to rely on.
+This is a copy of all the evidence the prosecution seeks to rely on.
 It may include witness statements, police interviews, CCTV footage and expert evidence such as DNA analysis.
 It is important for the defendant to review the brief of evidence closely when preparing their case.

 The brief of evidence may raise issues of the admissibility of particular items of evidence.
 For example, if the police interview was conducted without the accused being informed of their right to refuse to answer questions, it may be possible to have it excluded form evidence.

-If the defence wants to have evidence excluded from the hearing, they may be able to achieve this through negotiations with prosecution.
+If the defence wants to have evidence excluded from the hearing, it may be able to achieve this through negotiations with prosecution.
 If this is unsuccessful, it will be necessary to proceed to a voir dire prior to the hearing.

 If the accused has a lawyer, the court may order that the defence and prosecution hold a preliminary conference to see if they can come to an agreement about the evidence to be admitted in the hearing.